March 24, 2022

 - Measuring the results of the content marketing campaign

-Where demand generation and field marketing are similar in that they both aim to capture new leads, create demand for a product/service, and help the sales pipeline.
+Where demand generation (demand gen) and field marketing are similar is they both aim to capture new leads, create demand for a product/service, and help the sales pipeline.
 But where they differ is in how they achieve their goals.

 Field marketers take a hands-on, face-to-face approach, while demand gen marketers use online content marketing.
 Now, this isn’t to say field marketers don’t ever use content because they can and do.